§ 25 Application for Acknowledgement of Compliance for certain offshore mobile facilities

 Use of such an acknowledgement in the event of a subsequent application for consent for use, shall be seen in light of how the regulations or the facility's technical condition, the applicant's organisation and management systems have changed after the acknowledgement was granted.
 Further use of an Acknowledgement of Compliance is contingent on maintaining and following up the basis, prerequisites and other conditions given in the acknowledgement.
 If the prerequisites for the Acknowledgement of Compliance change, or the acknowledgement is based on erroneous information, the Acknowledgement of Compliance will no longer be valid.

-Reference is made to the Norwegian Oil and Gas Association’s / the Norwegian Shipowners’ Association’s Handbook for Acknowledgement of Compliance (AoC), Revision 5, August 2015.
+Reference is made to the Norwegian Oil and Gas Association’s / the Norwegian Shipowners’ Association’s Handbook for Acknowledgement of Compliance (AoC), Revision 6, February 2020.
+For the use of maritime regulations in the living quarters, see the guidelines to the Facilities Regulations Section 58.
 Furthermore, reference is made to the Norwegian Oil and Gas Association’s “Handbook for applications for consent for well operations from a mobile facility”, published September 2017.
 The International Association of Drilling Contractors' (IADC) Health, Safety and Environmental Case Guidelines for Mobile Offshore Drilling Units, Revision 3.6, dated 1 January 2015, is also recommended for use as a norm for mobile facilities.